-H. Lakeshore Public Access.
-A portion of the lakefront on lakes greater than 30 acres that have or may be expected to have public recreation and all inlets and outlets of lakes of this size and capable of sustaining year-round natural or stocked game fish species shall remain in public ownership for habitat protection and public recreation.
+G. Lakeshore Public Access.
+A portion of the lakefront on lakes greater than 10 acres that have or may be expected to have public recreation and all inlets and outlets of lakes of this size and capable of sustaining year-round natural or stocked game fish species shall remain in public ownership for habitat protection and public recreation.
 Adequate public access to these lakes shall also remain in public ownership or is to be provided through section line or 'to and along' easements.
 The amount of public ownership may vary on a site specific basis, but, at a minimum, some portion of these lakes shall remain public.
-The size of the public reservation shall be appropriate to its expected long range recreational use, the need for public access, and to the size of the lake.
+The size of the public reservation shall be appropriate to its expected long range recreational use and relative to the size of the lake.
 A width of 100' or more measured from OHW is to be retained or protected through an easement along inlet and outlet streams.
-Where access is provided by floatplane, consideration should be given to retaining land where shore access is most likely or necessary.
-Public use sites on lakes of 30-50 acres shall have at least 5 contiguous acres reserved for public access.
-For lakes larger than 50 acres a public use site of at least 7 acres shall be provided.
+Public use sites on lakes of 10-20 acres shall have at least 4 contiguous acres reserved for public access.
+For lakes larger than 20 acres a public use site of at least 6 acres shall be provided.
+Units affected by this requirement are identified in the Resource Allocation Tables of Chapter 3.

-I. Buffer, Easement, and Building Setback Widths.
+H. Buffer, Easement, and Building Setback Widths

-1. The width of state retained land, access and protection easements, and building setbacks adjacent to waterbodies (tidelands, lakes, streams) will vary, depending on whether the area is a retained parcel or imposed easement, and according to management intent and the specifics of the parcel under consideration.
+1) The width of state retained land, access and protection easements, and building setbacks adjacent to waterbodies (tidelands, lakes, streams) will vary, depending on whether the area is a retained parcel or imposed easement, and according to management intent and the specifics of the parcel under consideration.
 In addition, this width may vary along the area of the tideland, stream, or lake that is to be protected.
 Establishing widths, especially for publicly retained lands, will be based on the following considerations: recreational activities to be accommodated, floodway and floodplain widths, habitat protection and management objectives, visual quality, use compatibility, prevention of erosion, or retention of a significant hydraulic resource (like a wetland).

-$^{10}$ These areas are often referred to as 'protection areas' in the management units described in the Resource Allocation Tables on Chapter 3.
+&lt;sup>3 These areas are often referred to as 'protection areas' in the management units described in the Resource Allocation Tables on Chapter 3.